 GFE and HUD-1

-A good faith estimate, or GFE, is a document that lenders are required to provide prospective borrowers detailing the estimated costs of the mortgage loan.
 The costs listed on the GFE typically include the lender's origination fee, points (if any), escrow or attorney's closing fees, title insurance, appraisal fee, and various other taxes and expenses.
 However, the exact list will vary by state, and borrowers should remember that the actual cost of the loan can change.